thasso/pyjip/docs/source/tools_and_pipelines.rst

 Tools
 -----
-In JIP, *tools* are small executable units that carry meta information to describe and the actual execution and its options as well as a way to validate and update the tools' state.
+In JIP, *tools* are small executable units that carry meta information to describe the actual execution and its options as well as a way to validate and update the tools' state.

 .. figure:: _static/single_tool_def.png